Ivo-Balbaert/The_Way_to_Mojo/book/9_Collection types.md

 ### 9.1.4 List
 (see also § 4.3.1.1, 4.5.2, 7.9.2)
-This is really the most useful list-like type.
+This is really the most useful list-like type, it is Mojo's Vector type.
 It lives in the `collections.list` module.

 List is a dynamically-sized array of elements; it dynamically allocates memory in the heap to store elements, resizing when needed.
 List elements need to conform to the *CollectionElement* trait, which just means that the items must be copyable and movable.
 Most of the common standard library primitives, like Int, String, and SIMD conform to this trait.